Skip to content

 Force Rescan: Manual operation to re-detect faces in images, treating them as if scanning for first time.

-Metadata: Information about an image stored within or alongside the file (tags, dates, GPS, etc.).
+Metadata: Information about an image stored within or alongside the file (tags, dates, GPS, face regions, etc.).

 Suggestion: Unknown face that TTP thinks matches a known person based on facial similarity.

-XMP: Extensible Metadata Platform - Adobe standard for storing metadata in images.
+XMP: Extensible Metadata Platform — Adobe's standard for storing rich metadata (including face regions, keywords, and descriptions) within image files or sidecar files.

 Document Version: 3.4.25273.0